 Our research lies at the intersection between Ecology and Evolution.
-We aim at addressing the short-term evolutionary changes in populations, using ecologically-relevant scenarios.
-As a research model, we use spider mites, tiny spider-like arthropods that cause severe damage to several crop plants (tomato, bean, cucumber, citrus, strawberry, etc).
-Whenever it is possible, we use Experimental Evolution, which allows following the evolutionary trajectories of populations in real time.
+We aim at addressing the short-term evolutionary changes in populations, in ecologically-relevant scenarios.
+We use spider mites as a research model, tiny spider-like arthropods that cause severe damage to several crop plants (tomato, bean, cucumber, citrus, strawberry, etc).
+We use a combination of behavioural and ecological lab experiments, coupled with field sampling and Experimental Evolution, which allows following the evolutionary trajectories of populations in real time.

-In spider mites, the first male sires most of the offspring.
-However, males still mate with mated females.
+In spider mites, the first male sires virtually all the offspring.
+However, spider mites still mate multiply.
 We are investigating this paradox from several angles, from the mechanistic basis of mate recognition to the eco-evolutionary implications of first male precedence.

 Godinho, D.P., Serrano, H. C., Silva, A., Branquinho, C. & Magalhães, S. (2018) Effect of cadmium accumulation on the performance of plants and of herbivores that cope differently with organic defences.Frontiers in Plant Science, In Press, .
 DOI:10.3389/fpls.2018.01723 (IF2017 3,678; Q1 Plant Sciences)